 Institute of Production and Recording (IPR) live sound and show production students host the second annual Big Show: Reconstructed in the Live Lab at IPR’s Edina Studios The Live Lab is a 7,500 square foot, fully-equipped performance space, and it was running on all cylinders with a multi-band live performance that combined what the students’ passion with what they learned in the classroom to create this amazing final product.

-Live Sound & Show Production Program Chair Peter Greenlund says, “these classes include recording to live sound, lighting, maintenance/repair, and event production.
-New elements added this year included moving trusses and video walls which further enhanced the concert and showcased the student’s advanced skills, and ability to improvise under pressure,” and he noted that, “with the additional lighting elements, students were required to fabricate many custom, high voltage components.
+“These classes include recording to live sound, lighting, maintenance/repair, and event production.
+New elements added this year included moving trusses and video walls which further enhanced the concert and showcased the student’s advanced skills, and ability to improvise under pressure,” said IPR’s Live Sound & Show Production Program Chair Peter Greenlund.
+“With the additional lighting elements, students were required to fabricate many custom, high voltage components.
 They pulled it off with shining colors.”